kakyoism/karagen/README.md

 - Accept all prompts when the installer attempt to change your registry key and permissions.
 - If your anti-virus software prompts to block the installer activities, then do NOT block.
 - At the end of the installation, a post-install script will run automatically.
 Leave the checkmark on and click finish.
 Wait till the script finishes its job.
+- Ensure Unicode characters all use UTF-8 as their charset.
+Configure this in Control Panel's `Region`> `Administrative`settings if you have not.

 macOS